-- A 98-99 national percentile ability score on an Indian Hill Exempted Village School District selected assessment approved by the Ohio Department of Education and Workforce group or individual cognitive ability test OR - Creative Thinkers Identification on an approved creative thinking instrument
+- A 98-99 national grade or age percentile rank on an Indian Hill Exempted Village School District selected assessment approved by the Ohio Department of Education and Workforce group or individual cognitive ability test and a superior cognitive gifted identification per the state of Ohio OR - 2.
+Creative Thinking Identification on an approved creative thinking instrument - 3.
+No minimum Achievement score needed since students do not miss academic instruction to attend enrichment classes.